 What Is A Trademark Attorney?

-A trademark attorney is someone with experience in trademark registration, protection, and litigation support who regularly works with small businesses.
+A trademark lawyer is a lawyer who specializes in practicing in the field of trademarks.
 Trademark lawyers can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
-When choosing a lawyer to protect you’re the brand of your business, make sure to work with a lawyer who has no problem working in Vineyard, like Brian Russ Law, Inc.
+When choosing a lawyer to protect you’re the logo of your company, make sure to work with a lawyer who has no problem working in Vineyard, like Brian Russ Law, Inc.

-A trademark lawyer's job is to help businesses protect their brands and make sure other people don't infringe on them.
-A company is the best placed to protect its brand before or shortly after its launch.
-Our firm's seen many businesses make the error of spending tens of thousands of dollars on merchandise and putting in hours of marketing time only to find out they can't use their preferred name.
-Intellectual property protection is one of the most important things for startups.
-That's especially true for companies that rely on their brand recognition to drive consumer engagement.
+A trademark attorney’s job is to help businesses protect their brands and make sure other people don't infringe on them.
+Companies need to assess brand protection before they launch or shortly thereafter.
+Our firm's seen so many businesses drop hundreds of thousands of dollars on merchandise and marketing only to find that they can't use their preferred name.
+Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive consumer engagement.
 You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.

-The best way a business owner can protect their name is to do nothing.
+The worst thing a business entrepreneur can do to protect their name is to do nothing.
 Even though it's easy to do some trademark forms on your own, you are at risk of doing something wrong and cleaning up the mess will take 5x the time, money, and effort of doing it right in the first place.
-A good United States trademark lawyer can help any size business in any industry across the globe secure trademark protection in the United States.
-The qualities you should consider when securing legal counsel for your trademark is the experience of the attorney, their online reviews, and how personable they are.
+A good United States trademark attorney can help any size company in any industry across the globe secure trademark protection in the United States.
+The things you should consider when securing legal support for your trademark is the experience of the lawyer, their online reviews, and how personable they are.
 Your lawyer should be someone you can talk to about your brand.
-The better the synergy, the more your company will thrive.
+The better the synergy, the more your business will thrive.